Steve Brudniak

 Steve Brudniak (born April 9, 1961, Topeka, Kansas) is an American artist, actor, filmmaker and musician.
-Known for highly crafted and unusual assemblage sculpture, his visual art career spans nearly four decades.
-His music, acting and filmmaking endeavors emerged during childhood escalating professionally in recent years.
-Brudniak spent his elementary and high school years in Houston, Texas eventually moving to Austin, Texas, where he currently lives.
+Known for highly crafted, unusual assemblage sculpture, imbued with transcendental and unique scientific elements; his visual art career spans over four decades, with work in the permanent collections of several art museums in United States.
+His acting and film endeavors began at the age of 13.
+Some notable roles include pivotal characters in Richard Linklater's Waking Life and Robert Rodriguez's Hypnotic.
+Brudniak was also a founding member of Spiny Normen and other psychedelic music groups from 1977 ‒ present and operated Victorian Recording Studio during the mid 1980s.
+He spent his elementary, high school years, and early 20's in Houston, Texas, eventually moving to Austin, Texas where he currently lives.